Deducteam/lambdapi/doc/tactics.rst

 The tactic ``refine t`` tries to instantiate the focused goal by the term ``t``. ``t`` can contain references to other goals by using ``?n`` where ``n`` is a goal name. ``t`` can contain underscores ``_`` or new metavariable names ``?n`` as well.
-The type-checking and unification algorithms will then try to instantiate some of the metavariables.
+The type-checking, unification and typeclass solver algorithms will then try to instantiate some of the metavariables.
 The new metavariables that cannot be solved are added as new goals.

 .. _remove: